ReDEnergy/Bookmarks-UI/README.md

 				Bookmarks UI
 ================================================

-Firefox Addon:
+Firefox Addon
-	Iterface for interacting with browser bookmarks
+	- Iterface for interacting with browser bookmarks

 by Gabriel Ivanica